 Meet Distinguished Drexel BME Faculty

 Drexel Biomed's partnership provides opportunities for faculty and students to participate in cutting-edge research in the areas listed below.
-The COE program facilitates collaboration and coordination between government, academia, and industry to advance aviation technologies and expand FAA research capabilities.
-The COEs are established through cooperative agreements with the nation's premier universities, and their members and affiliates, who conduct focused research and development and related activities over a period of 10 years.
+The COEs are established through cooperative agreements with government agencies and the nation's premier universities who conduct focused research and development (R & D) over a period of 10 years.

 - Drexel is a core member of the Solutions for Operational Aviation Research (SOAR) Center of Excellence (COE)